Rick Grimes: The Walking Dead: The Ones Who Live

 Five years after his departure in "What Comes After," Rick has become a consignee at the Civic Republic Military, based in Philadelphia, which has become a secret city whose occupants are not allowed to leave.
 Consignees must perform tasks to earn their citizenship in the CRM, but Rick has attempted escape 4 times, even cutting off his own left hand.
 Despite his attempts to escape, Lieutenant Colonel Donald Okafor still pushes him to join the CRM as a soldier.
-He laments after speaking with his friend, fellow Consignee Esteban, whom was recently allowed citizenship as a water manager.
+He laments after speaking with his friend, fellow Consignee Esteban, who was recently allowed citizenship as a water manager.

 Rick joins the military and receives a prosthetic hand.
 Later, Okafor takes him and a fellow soldier, Pearl Thorne, to a private meeting in which he discusses his intentions for the CRM to change.
 Okafor also reveals that Rick and Thorne are classified as A's because they are both leaders willing to die for their causes, unlike B's who are ordinary people just trying to survive.
 Rick and Thorne had only been allowed to live once the CRM realized this because of Okafor's intervention.
 He tells them he wants them to rise through the ranks to the point they will be eligible for the Echelon briefing, a series of secrets only a select few in the military know and none of the city does.
-Rick initially doesn’t intend to help with this, but Thorne, believing there is no escape from the CRM, does and threatens to shoot Rick if he attempts further escapes.
+Rick initially doesn't intend to help with this, but Thorne, believing there is no escape from the CRM, does and threatens to shoot Rick if he attempts further escapes.
 Rick meets with Major General Beale, who tells him of the Alliance of the Three comprising Philadelphia, Omaha, and Portland, the latter two not knowing of the Civic Republic's existence.
 He explains that the CRM was originally the Pennsylvania National Guard and fought against the military when they attempted to bomb the city at the start of the outbreak.
 Okafor was one of the bombers, but defected and instead killed a base of 4,000 soldiers preparing to liquidate any survivors.
 He asks Rick if Okafor is planning something, although Rick lies that he isn't.

 Later, during a mission at a chemical plant, Rick tries to escape only to encounter a little girl among the walkers, all of whom are killed by him and Thorne, who reveals that Okafor knows about Rick's family.
 Rick confronts him, who confirms he had found the letters he attempted to send to Michonne during his third attempt.
 A fight ensues, during which Okafor reveals his wife was among those killed during his bombing of the soldiers.
 He sends Rick and Thorne on an assignment to convert a college to a CRM base.
-At his apartment, Thorne shows him a news report of Omaha’s destruction, stating that the CRM’s secrecy keeps them safe, and it is all they have left; he considers suicide, but decides to fully commit to the CRM and burns his letters for Michonne.
+At his apartment, Thorne shows him a news report of Omaha's destruction, stating that the CRM's secrecy keeps them safe, and it is all they have left; he considers suicide, but decides to fully commit to the CRM and burns his letters for Michonne.